-Rear Admiral Albert P. Niblack, Commander, Patrol Squadron Based on Gibraltar, to Vice Admiral William S. Sims, Commander, United States Naval Forces Operating in European Waters
+Rear Admiral Albert P. Niblack, Commander, Patrol Squadron Based at Gibraltar, to Vice Admiral William S. Sims, Commander, United States Naval Forces Operating in European Waters

 U.S. NAVAL FORCES OPERATING IN EUROPEAN WATERS,